byrd-laif/soilMakers/readme.md

 ### *Salon Programs;* Designed to be Fun, Creative, Interactive and Resourceful.

-To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants through guided conversation organized around cultures and ideas reflective of the era in which one lives.
+To awaken possibility and creative insight, refine the taste, and increase the knowledge of the participants through guided conversation organized around living cultures and ideas reflective of the era in which one lives.

 #### Accepting personal responsibility; truthful living.

-*Love and labor are inseparable, calling forth deep bravery from within.*
+Designing for re-connectedness in contrast to designing for sustainability. *Love and labor are inseparable, calling forth deep bravery from within.*

 **Harvesting Knowledge.**

-*Designing a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*
+*Cultivating a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

 **Tools For Understanding.**